mido-99/Advanded-OOP/App-9-Instant-Dictionary-API/README.txt

-In this section I should have built an api for our previous app "Instant Web App Dictionary", But as it shares most of its dependencies and packages; I've choosen to just make an api file in that app's dir.
+In this section I should have built a whole complete api app for our previous app "Instant Web App Dictionary", But as it shares most of its dependencies and packages; I've choosen to just make an api file in the previous app's dir and use its other files as the current app.
 It has all the docs for the api app